-These past months have been a whirlwind for everyone and we hope you are doing well and staying healthy.
+These past months of the COVID-19 pandemic have been a whirlwind for everyone and we hope you are doing well and staying healthy.

 With the serious situation that is COVID-19, There Goes My Hero has taken necessary steps to ensure the safety and well-being of our staff and volunteers, while also ensuring the continuation of our mission.